 For the test cases to which Rel-19 satellite-motion based varying Doppler and delay shift NTN channel model can be applied as listed above, the following updates are necessary.
 The changes will be made via CRs at RAN4#118.

-Option 1: Add an additional configuration to “supported test configurations” for the respective test cases
+Option 1: Add an additional Config ID in the “supported test configurations” table in the respective test cases

-The additional configuration is for NGSO with Rel-19 satellite-motion based varying Doppler and delay shift NTN channel model.
+The additional Config ID is for NGSO with Rel-19 satellite-motion based varying Doppler and delay shift NTN channel model.

 All test parameters are inherited from the NGSO configuration defined in the existing corresponding test case.